Dentures | Valparaiso, Indiana

 As your teeth age, it’s not uncommon to begin to lose some to dental decay or disease.
 In order to maintain a healthy bite and smile, it’s recommended to have dentures made to replace lost teeth, which help prevent your remaining natural teeth from shifting out of place.
 Denture solutions can range from partials, or bridges, to replace a few teeth that have been lost, to full dentures, which replace all your upper or lower teeth.

 To provide the best possible fit, upper dentures generally are made to cover the entire upper palate, or roof of your mouth.
 Lower dentures are usually horseshoe-shaped, to allow for your tongue to rest at the bottom of your mouth.
-While conventional dentures are usually made of acrylic, the false teeth themselves can be made of porcelain, plastic, or a combination of the two.
+While conventional ones are usually made of acrylic, the false teeth themselves can be made of porcelain, plastic, or a combination of the two.

 What to Expect